yismaili/Inception/README.md

 Docker is an open source platform that enables developers to build, deploy, run, update and manage containers—standardized, executable components that combine application source code with the operating system (OS) libraries and dependencies required to run that code in any environment
 # Docker containers

-A Docker container is the same idea as a physical container—think of it like a box with an application in it.
-Inside the box, the application seems to have a computer all to itself: it has its own machine name and IP address, and it also has its own disk drive.
+Created from an image and is the run time component of Docker.
+A container holds everything that is needed for an application instance or an instance group to run, including an operating system, user-added files, meta-data, and other dependencies.

 <img width="478" alt="Screen Shot 2022-12-13 at 3 38 05 PM" src="https://user-images.githubusercontent.com/69278312/207362543-fdf63f7e-802d-412f-83d0-0f6a5458db22.png">